 If you know me it won’t come as a surprise I am a big fan of Marillion.
 I do not know how many times I have seen them live so far but it must be way over 200… It started in 1984 when I saw them live for the very first time in Aachen (Fish was still the lead singer at that time).
 Each Marillion concert is special but there are some extraordinary events.
 I can still vividly remember the very first Marillion convention ever in Oxford, the fantastic Christmas Dinner in Aachen, and then not to forget the time I was able to experience a day in a life of a roadie for a concert in Cologne.
 The bi-annual weekends are something never to forget (The 2019 Weekend, my 7th one in Port Zelande has just finished and was without doubt one of the most intense so far).
-I am counting down the days to see them at the fabulous Royal Albert Hall in November 2019.
+Seeing them live twice at the fabulous Royal Albert Hall in November 2019 was another dream come true.

 So which other bands can you find on my iPhone?
 You won’t find them in the charts very often and neither do they have herds of screaming and crying teenagers running after them.
 Their music however is to say in one word marvelous.
 Let me introduce you to some of the bands I like listening to… If you like your music to be out of the ordinary this list might be a good start…